 Hong Kong’s Securities and Futures Commission has appointed its chairman Tim Lui Tim-leung as a member of the nominations committee, and non-executive director Edward Cheng Wai-sun, a member of the Takeovers and Mergers Panel and Takeovers Appeal Committee.
 They both serve for the term from October 20, 2018 to October 19, 2020.
 Cheng is the chief executive of Wing Tai Properties and chairman of Lanson Place Hospitality Management.

 Vontobel Investment Banking has appointed Georg von Wattenwyl to head the development of the external asset managers business in Asia and take global responsibility for the sale of EAM-related products to family offices.
 His old role for 11 years as head of financial products advisory and distribution will be taken over by Peter Camenzind.
 Camenzind has been in charge of the transaction banking business unit for Vontobel since 2008.
-They will both get on new job responsibilities on January 1, 2019.
+They will both start their new responsibilities on January 1, 2019.

-GIC, which manages Singapore’s foreign reserves, has named two new board directors – Lawrence Wong and Seck Wai Kwong.
+GIC, which manages Singapore’s foreign reserves, has named two new board directors: Lawrence Wong and Seck Wai Kwong.
 Wong is Singapore’s minister for national development and the second minister for finance.
 He has been a member of the GIC’s investment strategies committee, which oversees the company’s performance and risk profile and makes appropriate investment policy recommendations.
-Wong is the CEO of Asia-Pacific at State Street Bank and Trust Company.
+Kwong is the CEO of Asia-Pacific at State Street Bank and Trust Company.
 He previously served on the GIC’s risk committee from 2010–16.

 BlackRock Real Assets has appointed Charlie Reid as head of renewable power in Asia-Pacific, based in Sydney.
 He was previously a portfolio manager for BlackRock’s renewable power investment team in London for seven years.
 He is to lead the expanding investment efforts of BlackRock in the region.